-Incorporating EVs into the city's fleet will be essential for reducing greenhouse gas emissions.
-To prepare for this transition, the city needs to develop a green fleet strategy to incorporate EV purchases into the vehicle replacement plan over the next 5-10 years.
-This effort maximizes vehicle return on investment by building on existing work to green the fleet and optimizing fleet maintenance and replacement planning.
+Incorporating electric vehicles (EV) into the city's fleet will be essential for reducing greenhouse gas emissions.
+To prepare for this transition the city needs to develop a green fleet strategy to incorporate EV purchases into the vehicle replacement plan over the next 5-10 years.
+This effort builds on existing work to green the fleet and optimize fleet maintenance and replacement planning, to maximize vehicle return on investment.
 This involves evaluating department operations, updating policies, measuring future EV demand at city-owned buildings, and planning for EV infrastructure needs at city-owned buildings and facilities.
-The green fleet strategy will focus on deploying market-ready EVs to replace light-duty vehicles but can also recommend pilot programs for medium-to heavy-duty vehicles.
+The green fleet strategy will focus on deploying market-ready EVs to replace light-duty vehicles but can also recommend pilot programs for medium- to heavy-duty vehicles.